bloXroute-Labs/bxgateway/README.md

 Refer to [bxextensions] for information on building the C++ extensions.

 ### Branches
 By default you will clone the `develop` branch.
-This branch refers to the most recent
+This branch refers to the most recent code that is usually running on the bloXroute Testnet.
+If you are looking for the production code that is definitely supported in our Mainnet, use the `master` branch.

 ## Documentation